 1. Pushdown: In this mode, Informatica sends the work to:

 a.
-A cloud ecosystem like AWS, GCP, and Azure.
-In this case, you don’t pay for any data transfer charges and you experience performance gains resulting in fewer compute hours.
-Fewer compute hours in turn results in saving cost.
+A cloud ecosystem like AWS, Google Cloud Platform and Azure.
+In this case, you don’t pay for any data transfer charges.
+You also have improved performance resulting in fewer compute hours.
+This means saving costs.

 b.
-A data warehouse, like Amazon Redshift, Azure Synapse, Google Big Query, and Snowflake.
-This method lets you maximize the value of your existing investments in the cloud data warehouse by harnessing their scalable processing power.
-This eliminates any additional data transfer cost.
+A data warehouse, like Amazon Redshift, Azure Synapse, Google Big Query and Snowflake.
+This method lets you maximize the value of your existing investments in the cloud data warehouse by using their processing power.
+This gets rid of any additional data transfer cost.

-2. Spark Processing – Informatica sends the work to a large number of Spark servers.
-This method is typically used in cases of large data volumes and complex requirements where the work cannot be pushed down.
-Based on benchmark test results, we’ve found Informatica Spark cluster to be faster than Spark, while using less hardware.
+2. Spark Processing – Informatica sends the work to many Spark servers.
+This method is used in cases of large data volumes and complex requirements where the work cannot be pushed down.
+Based on benchmark test results, we’ve found Informatica Spark cluster to be faster than Spark.
+This also uses less hardware.
 This translates into fewer compute hours.

-While data transfer costs can run into millions for some organizations, it’s also important to consider cost overruns due to compute hours – in other words, the cost associated with the number of servers and amount of time the servers are used.
-Informatica’s Optimization Engine sends the work to the most cost-efficient option, saving both data transfer costs and also compute hours.
-The true value that Informatica provides is that it empowers you with not just one or two, but all these capabilities and lets you adapt based on your requirements.
+Data transfer costs can add up to millions of dollars for some organizations.
+It is also important to consider cost overruns due to compute hours.
+This is the cost associated with the number of servers and amount of time the servers are used.
+Informatica’s Optimization Engine sends the work to the most cost-efficient option.
+This saves you data transfer costs and compute hours.
+Informatica provides you with three capabilities to use based on your needs.

-Informatica Advanced Pushdown Optimization (Advanced PDO) is specially designed to support modern cloud data warehouse and lake patterns, including traditional cloud data warehouse patterns currently in use by many vendors.
-Advanced PDO supports these traditional patterns as well as emerging cloud data warehouse and data lake patterns involving more transformations, endpoint applications, and use cases.
-Let us look at some of the key differences between Pushdown Optimization (PDO) and Advanced Pushdown Optimization.
+Informatica Advanced Pushdown Optimization (Advanced PDO) supports modern cloud data warehouse and lake patterns.
+This includes traditional cloud data warehouse patterns currently in use by many vendors.
+Advanced PDO also supports emerging cloud data warehouse and data lake patterns involving more transformations, endpoint applications and use cases.
+Here are some differences between Pushdown Optimization (PDO) and Advanced Pushdown Optimization.

-Informatica’s advanced pushdown optimization capabilities are suited to any organization that wants to bring scalable, cost-efficient, and extremely productive ELT integration to its data architecture.
-The bottom line is, you absolutely need ELT, but you also need the option to not use it.
-It helps to have a tool like Informatica Cloud Data Integration that allows you to choose an option that best suits the workload.
+Informatica’s advanced pushdown optimization capabilities help bring cost-efficient and productive ELT integration to your data architecture.
+You need ELT, but you also need the option to not use it.
+It helps to have a tool like Informatica Cloud Data Integration.
+This allows you to choose an option that best suits the workload.
 To learn about data integration using Advanced Pushdown Optimization watch this video.